-- If you’re in the clear, snip off the tip of the nail.
+- Double-check that the clippers aren’t on top of the quick.
+If you’re in the clear, snip off the tip of the nail.

 - Don’t forget to cut the dewclaws (if your dog has them).

-- Reward your pooch with treats and affection!
+- Reward your pooch with treats and affection.

 Cutting Black Nails

 Since it’s easier to see a visual aid, I have included a great video that highlights cutting black nails. *Note: I am not in this video, nor did I create this video.
 I just think it has some great tips:

 Remember: Always finish up your nail cutting session with plenty of treats and praise!

-Happy nail clipping!
+Happy nail trimming!